-The Minister of Natural Resources approved the funding formula in April 2009, and the NWMO is responsible for maintaining it.
+The Minister of Natural Resources (now the Minister of Energy and Natural Resources) approved the funding formula in April 2009, and the NWMO is responsible for maintaining it.

 Each waste owner's deposit is calculated based on the number of fuel bundles it has produced and continues to create.
 The amounts cover estimated fixed costs for the NWMO to construct, operate, monitor and decommission a deep geological repository, as well as variable costs associated with managing each fuel bundle.